Checkpoint Docs

 Revoking Delegations

-Revoke a delegation from the dashboard (Project → Delegations → Revoke) or notify the system via the API:
+Revoke a delegation from the dashboard — Project → Delegations, then Revoke delegation on the grant, with an optional revocation reason — or via the API:

 -H "X-API-Key: $CHECKPOINT_API_KEY" \